leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 The command ``#reduce`` tells Lean to evaluate an expression by *reducing* it to its normal form, which is to say, carrying out all the computational reductions that are sanctioned by its kernel.
 The process of simplifying an expression ``(fun x => t) s`` to ``t[s/x]`` -- that is, ``t`` with ``s`` substituted for the variable ``x`` -- is known as *beta reduction*, and two terms that beta reduce to a common term are called *beta equivalent*.
 But the ``#reduce`` command carries out other forms of reduction as well:

+[chris] This is really cool.
+Lean actually tells you how to simplify your programs with guaranteed correctness!

 ```lean
 constant m : Nat